lino-framework/lino/docs/tutorials/polls/mysite/index.rst

   but we recommend to use `dd.Model` when there's no doubt that you want Lino and not only Django.

-- :class:`dd.Table <lino.core.table.Table>` is used as base class
-  for the three **Table** definitions in our application.
+- :class:`dd.Table` is used as base class for the three **Table** definitions in our application.
 That's an important new concept in Lino, and we'll talk about it in the Tables_ section.

-- There's one **custom action** in our application, defined as the `vote` method on the `Choice` model, using the :class:`dd.action <lino.core.actions.action>` decorator.
+- There's one **custom action** in our application, defined as the `vote` method on the `Choice` model, using the :meth:`dd.action` decorator.
 Another important new concept in Lino, we'll talk about it in the Actions_ section.

 The main index